GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ### Introduction

-With a solid starting point for the Quotes app, it is time to build new business functionality using a test-driven development process assisted by Duet AI.
+With a solid starting point for the Quotes app, it is time to build new business functionality using a test-driven development process assisted by Gemini.
 First, get a good understanding of what the Quotes application is currently doing, as well as a sense of how to prompt Gemini Code Assist.
 ### Description
 In this challenge, you'll seek to get comfortable using Gemini Code Assist.
 Design your prompts to explain the current Quotes application, get a full code review and description, and see if Gemini Code Assist can translate your code into a different language.